Nginx Plus

 Use this dashboard to:

-- Gain information about the number of caches used, how many of them are in active (hot) state and what is the hit rate of the cache.
+- Gain information about the number of caches used, how many of them are in an active (hot) state and what is the hit rate of the cache.

 - Gain information about how much disk space is used for cache.